Denver | Boulder Website Design

 But, such efforts do yield insight as to the designer's "flexibility" — and stopping power . . .

-Ah-h-h, doesn't most personal history have that feeling of "what was that all about, anyway"?
+Ah-h-h, doesn't everyone's personal history have a bit of "what was THAT all about"?
 Let's try to assimilate the Past . . .

 While making the Future fresh . . .